wilmeragsgh/notes/code/python/tensorflow.md

 # Add new value to the domain of the feature `race`
 race_domain = tfdv.get_domain(schema, 'race')
 race_domain.value.append('Asian')

+# or complete substitution of a feature domain to the domain of another
+tfdv.set_domain(schema, feature, to_domain_name)
 ```

 **Manual set of range for int values**